ben3347/cloud-native-project/README.md

 * AI-generated movie reviews
 * Access to movie statistics via an external API
 * Blog post-like UI for combining data
-* Chron. jobs and manual posting
+* Manual and Random posting
 ## Full Build, Run, Deployment Instructions
 ## Usage Instructions.
 Once the application is deployed, users can: